LeeroyJenks/drag-image/README.md

 ###Description

 Some minor CSS is required.
 You will need to have a fixed size for the container element and add `overflow: hidden` to the container.
 The plugin is called directly on the image, and immediately expands it.
-You will most likely want to call the plugin on a click event as opposed to on load.<br>i.e.
+You will most likely want to call the plugin on a click event as opposed to on load.

+###Example

 ```html
 <div>